Hoo-Knows/HollowKnight.ChallengeMode/README.md

 - Unfriendly Fire: spawns a Grimmchild that attacks the player
 - Ascension: Gorb occasionally teleports onto the player and fires a ring of spears
 - Salubra’s Curse: unequips all charms
-- Past Regrets: spawns a Shade that slashes at the player and copies any spell the player uses
+- Past Regrets: spawns an invincible Shade with no contact damage that slashes at the player and copies any spell the player uses
 - Infected Wounds: taking damage drains soul, halves nail damage for 5 seconds, and spawns 1-3 Infected Balloons
 - Chaos, Chaos: applies a different modifier every 15 seconds
-- Temporal Distortion: occasionally warps the player back to where it was 3 seconds ago
+- Temporal Distortion: occasionally warps the player back to where they were 3 seconds ago
 - Poor Memory: makes the HUD lie to you (currently doesn't do anything if you have Hiveblood or Joni's Blessing equipped)
 - A Fool’s Errand: covers the ground in spikes or spawns enemies from the Colosseum in waves

 ## Unique Modifiers
 - Nailmaster: disables all attacks except for Nail Arts (applies to the Nailmasters)
 - The Ephemeral Ordeal: Grey Prince Zote can spit out Zotelings from the Eternal Ordeal (applies to Grey Prince Zote)
-- Something Wicked: Grimmkin Nightmares appear in the arena, dash towards the player, and burst into flame pillars (applies to Nightmare King Grimm)
+- Something Wicked: invincible Grimmkin Nightmares with no contact damage appear in the arena, dash towards the player, and burst into flame pillars (applies to Nightmare King Grimm)
-- Pale Watch: spawns two invincible Kingsmoulds on either end of the arena that occasionally throw boomerangs at the player (applies to Pure Vessel)
+- Pale Watch: spawns two invincible Kingsmoulds with no contact damage on either end of the arena that occasionally throw boomerangs at the player (applies to Pure Vessel)
 - Forgotten Light: modifies Absolute Radiance’s attack patterns, guaranteed to appear with High Stress (applies to Absolute Radiance)
   - Eye Beams: light beams last longer and rotate in alternating directions
   - Sword Burst: both swords waves spawn at the same time and move slower with a sharper curve